 2. Leverage Technology to Reduce Human Errors

 Let’s be real.
 Manual billing invites mistakes.
-Typos, incorrect patient details, and claim mismatches can slow everything down.
+Typos, incorrect patient details, and claim mismatches can significantly slow down the process.
 Technology can help, but it’s not foolproof.
 Hospitals are feeling the impact, with denial rates climbing over 20% in the past five years and average claim denials now reaching 10% or more.

 Tech That Enhances Billing Accuracy: